 Setting a SMART Strategy

 It was Lewis Carroll who first said “if you don’t know where you are going, any road will get you there.”
-For far too many of us, that is how our businesses run, from having poorly defined and communicated goals to having no goals at all!
+Increase your odds of getting where you want to by setting a SMART strategy.

 Strategy is a plan to achieve one or more long term goals.
 Goals, in turn, are defined using a structured approach.
 At TAC, we promote SMART goals, with a slight spin on the acronym: